 When your managers have all the resources they need to be strong, appreciative leaders, they’ll have motivated, engaged teams who are more likely to stick around.

 When it comes to organizing, we already know that the McKinsey State of Capital report refers to two key things: preparation for tomorrow and being more agile.

-Those are pretty interlinked – as greater agile practices are likely to leave you more flexible and prepared for whatever is thrown at you.
+It makes sense: Greater agile practices leave you more adaptable to – and better prepared for – whatever is thrown at you.

-According to Martin Reeves, coauthor of Your Strategy Needs a Strategy, we can break down a series of approaches to flexibility which you can use to achieve best practice in each of the above areas of hr:
+According to Martin Reeves, coauthor of Your Strategy Needs a Strategy, we can break down a series of approaches to flexibility which you can use to achieve best practice in each of the above areas of HR:

 - The ability to read and act on signals: You need to act fast and knowing what signals should prompt change or action is vital.